 How can I stay safe on public transport?

-At the moment we're all experiencing restrictions and changes to our normal life due to the COVID-19 pandemic.
-Many parts of the UK are living under lockdown restrictions, so we’re all having to take steps to avoid contact with one another, as this is the best way to limit the spread of the virus.
+At the moment restrictions are lifting in England but we're still taking steps to avoid contact with one another, as this is the best way to limit the spread of the virus.